Travel report: Bike and boat - On the road in Greece's mystical island world

 My conclusion:

-Great tour, beautiful, very comfortable ship.
+Great tour, beautiful, very cozy ship.
 Due to the design, there are no upper deck cabins, which can be a drawback for fresh air lovers.
-The bathrooms are all-in-ones, which is something to be aware of.
-Weather in Greece is dry hot, wind often forces program changes.
+The bathrooms are all-in-one solutions, which you should be aware of.
+The weather in Greece is dry and hot, and the wind often forces changes to the program.
 Tour guides and crew: super professional!

-Tip: bring extra beach towel and light sleeping bag to sleep on deck.
+Tip: take an extra bath towel for the beach and a light sleeping bag so you can sleep on deck.
 Extra nights in Athens and/or Santorini are recommended.
-Domestic flight Athens - Santorini in about 45 minutes for usually under 100 euros, alternatively by speedboat or ferry in 4 to 9 hours at similar prices.
+Domestic flight Athens - Santorini in around 45 minutes for usually less than 100 euros, alternatively by speedboat or ferry in 4 to 9 hours at similar prices.